Go Green Autos

 Around 90% of the vehicles are sold without viewings and I get lots of positive feedback from the videos.
 People can buy from far afield and not just locally in Oxfordshire.
 Vehicles have been delivered all over the UK and to Northern Island, Scotland, some of the UK's remote islands and even across Europe.

-I sell quality used electric cars and vans, but also occasional source nearly new vehicles straight from main dealer showrooms or lease company stock that hasn't been found a customer.
+I sell quality used electric cars and vans, but also occasional source new vehicles straight from main dealer showrooms or lease company stock that hasn't found a customer.
 Most vehicles are one owner, ex-lease vehicles which are still within the manufacturer's warranty.
 All are HPI checked, prepared and serviced where necessary.
 If a vehicle needs new tyres, wiper blades or any repairs, it is done before the vehicle is offered for sale.
 Unlike some other dealers, I don't leave repairs to use them as a method of negotiating to the asking price.
 Electric vehicles, just like ICE vehicles, are reliant on the 12V auxiliary battery under the bonnet, so this is always tested, charged and replaced if needed before a vehicle is delivered.
 All vehicles, including the vans, get new fitted carpet mats if none were present.

 I want happy customers, who tell their friends and family and they do.
 Customers are now coming back and buying their second or third EV from Go Green Autos and often upgrading and part-exchanging their previous EV.
 In last 12 months, I've ended up selling some vehicles a second or third time around.
 Please have a look at the testimonials and reviews from customers.

 Go Green Autos is a member of Oxfordshire Greentech.